CSIPlab/MMSFormer/README.md

 └── mit_b4.pth
 ```

-To train MMSFormer model, please change the `configs/mcubes_rgbadn.yaml` file with appropriate path and hyper-parameters.
+To train MMSFormer model, please change the `configs/mcubes_rgbadn.yaml` file with appropriate paths and hyper-parameters.

 ```bash
 cd path/to/MMSFormer